 Why Ortigas Center Has an Edge

 The main edge of Ortigas Center is its location.
 Ortigas is at the border of Mandaluyong and Pasig.
-Mandaluyong is considered as the approximate midpoint of Metro Manila, accessible from both the north and the south of the National Capital Region.
+Mandaluyong is considered the approximate midpoint of Metro Manila, accessible from both the north and the south of the National Capital Region.

 It is also accessible by train, through the MRT-3 and is right on the path of the region’s main thoroughfare, EDSA.
 Its design also has the malls on the outskirts of the village, to avoid traffic congestion within the office buildings at the center.